If you like comforting one-pan meals, you’ll love my Beef Noodle Skillet. It’s homey, hearty, and delicious—perfect for any night of the week!

 What Kind Of Noodles?

 But if you use something other than egg noodles, check the recommended cooking time on the package and adjust the cooking time in the recipe accordingly.
 If it’s much longer than the 10 minutes that egg noodles usually take, you also might need to add a little more liquid.
 Keep your eye on it and add more liquid if it’s getting dry.

-Add-ins For Your Beef Noodle Skillet
+Add-Ins For Your Beef Noodle Skillet

 The other main ingredient in my Beef Noodle Skillet is broccoli.
 It goes really well with the beef and the slightly creamy sauce.